Breaking enjoys its Olympic moment — but for how long? – DW – 08/10/2024

 "People see themselves as athletes," Lindner said.
 "They have sponsorships with brands where they can really make a living out of it."

-For Victor Montalvo, one of the medal favorites for the men's competition, it is about proving some people wrong.
+For Victor Montalvo, one of the medal favorites for the men's competition, it's about proving people wrong.

 "I'm just happy for the world to see breaking," Montalvo, who competes as B-boy Victor, told DW.
 "A lot of people have stereotypes and misconceptions of breaking, like [it's just] spinning on a cardboard floor.
 It has evolved."